 Wondering what to put in a brioche bun?
 A burger, of course!
-The light sweetness and soft texture of our St Pierre Brioche Burger Buns takes your burgers from meh to magnifique!
+The light sweetness and soft texture of our St Pierre Brioche Buns takes your burgers from meh to magnifique!
 Lightly toast your Brioche Burger Buns and load them up with all your favourite burger toppings.

 Whether you fancy a juicy beef patty, a healthy turkey burger or your veggie alternative of choice, our Brioche Burger Buns make all the difference.
 Some of our favourite toppings for our Brioche Burger Buns include mustard, cheddar, onion rings, lettuce, tomato ketchup, grilled mushrooms… if you love it, it belongs in a St Pierre toasted Brioche Burger Bun.

 Nutella and brioche go together like Paris and romance!
 These sweet Brioche Nutella Roll-Ups make for a wonderfully sweet breakfast or dessert, and are sure to be a hit with the little ones.
 Try them as part of a breakfast or brunch spread, or as a sweet snack.